MrWhiteC/NLU_Project2025/README.md

 5. Select the Best Model
 6. Utlized the QACG-BERT with previous trained model
 7. Pre-process the News or Articles
-8. Evaluation: A predifined groud truth will be used to evluate the classification results
+8. Evaluation: A predifined groud truth will be used to evaluate the classification results

 ![methodology_nlp drawio](https://github.com/user-attachments/assets/2903b294-0f0b-4437-87d3-c3e05f8c5549)